microsoft/sxgevalplatform/docs/API_Documentation.md

       "groundTruth": "Artificial intelligence is intelligence demonstrated by machines.", "actualResponse": "",
       "expectedResponse": "AI is the simulation of human intelligence in machines."
-    },
-    {
-      "prompt": "What is deep learning?",
-      "groundTruth": "Deep learning is part of machine learning based on artificial neural networks.", "actualResponse": "",
-      "expectedResponse": "Deep learning uses neural networks with multiple layers to model data."
     }
   ]
 }